jayleetx/project_structure/RepoProposal/documents/RepoProposal.md

 For standard social science projects this folder would contain the final draft of the paper, as well as a visualizations sub folder that would contain image files.

-For a project more focused on building a tool, such as an r pacakge, the documents folder would contain a file that shows examples of the code being used.
+For a project more focused on building a tool, such as an r package, the documents folder would contain a file that shows examples of the code being used.

 Miscellaneous
 -------------